 Markets.com requires a minimum deposit of $100, while Trade360 requires a minimum deposit of $250.
-From our testing we found Markets.com offers spreads of 1.9 (as of Oct 2019), while Trade360 offers spreads of N/A. Markets.com supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for popular funding options, where Trade360 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that Markets.com supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for funding and deposit methods, whereas Trade360 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Markets.com or Trade360?
+Which broker offers more tradeable asset classes, Markets.com or Trade360?

 Can I trade cryptocurrency with Markets.com or Trade360?

 Crypto trading has become popular among forex traders across a range of international jurisdictions.
 As a result, many forex brokers now offer crypto products to their clients; most crypto assets are offered either as an underlying physical asset (such as when you own actual bitcoin assets, for example) or as a derivative product like a CFD.
 If you are looking to trade physical cryptocurrencies, you’ll find that neither Markets.com nor Trade360 allow you to trade physical cryptocurrencies.